pavel-odintsov/yubikey-ssh/README.md

+# NB!

+Please use official (https://github.com/jamesog/yubikey-ssh)[repo] in any case

 # Yubikey as an SSH key

 All other guides I've seen (https://github.com/drduh/YubiKey-Guide being the most prolific) tell you to use the Yubikey's smartcard (PKCS#11) features with GnuPG via gpg-agent.